Skyhawkbotics/firstdocs/source/docs/cad/ParametricModeling.md

 # Parametric Modeling

 Parametric modeling is a design method where dimensions like length, angle, and other parameters fully define each action.
-In Fusion 360, parametric modeling is built in through the timeline.
+In Fusion, parametric modeling is built in through the timeline.
 Every action you do is stored on the timeline.
 In simple terms, you build your model step-by-step, and each step remembers how it was created, so you can change dimensions or features later and the entire model updates accordingly.

 ## How Parametric Modeling Works
-In Fusion 360, parametric modeling works using a timeline, sketches, features, and constraints:
+In Fusion, parametric modeling works using a timeline, sketches, features, and constraints:

 ### Sketch + Constraints
 * You start with a 2D sketch